GiovanniDicanio/LoadingCedictBenchmarkCpp/README.md

 *	Using raw C-style string pointers and the _default_ memory allocator (I think C++ new[] calls C malloc which calls Win32 HeapAlloc) as in #3 results today in better (shorter) times than those obtained with a custom pool allocator and published in 2005.
 In fact, the best times in the original 2005 series were 70 ms and 80 ms including destructors, and those times were obtained with a custom pool allocator; instead today I got 58 ms (73 ms with destructors) with the _default_ memory allocator.

 All in all, I’d be happy with the optimization level reached in #2: Ditch C++ standard I/O streams and locale/codecvt in favor of memory-mapped files for reading files and MultiByteToWideChar Win32 API for UTF-8 to UTF-16 conversions, but just continue using the STL’s wstring (or CString) class!

+**P.S.
+(2016-09-24)**
+The [original](https://blogs.msdn.microsoft.com/oldnewthing/20050519-00/?p=35603) pool allocator code uses the Win32's lstrcpynW() function to copy string characters.
+If this function is substitued with the CRT's _wmemcpy()_, we get even _better_ results: circa 41ms vs. the 50ms of the original code (the difference between the times including destructors and excluding them is in the fraction of milliseconds).